mitchell-merry/autosplitters/_docs/unreal.md

 ## Setup

+First, you'll need Cheat Engine.
+Then you'll need a dumper.

 There are a lot of different dumpers that will let you see the structure of the code for Unreal Engine games.
 The one I have found to be the most consistent is [UE4SS](https://github.com/UE4SS-RE/RE-UE4SS).
 Follow the installation instructions to install it on your game.